ccjmne/treewalker.nvim/README.md

 {
   "aaronik/treewalker.nvim",
   opts = {
-    highlight = true -- default is false
+    highlight = true -- default is false; can also be a duration }
-  }
 }
 ```